rOpenSpain/tidyBdE/README.md

 <img src="man/figures/README-chart-1.png" style="width:100.0%"
 alt="EUR/GBP Exchange Rate (2010-2020)" />

-The package also provides several “shortcut” functions for a selection of relevant macroeconomic series, so there is no need to search for them in advance:
+The package also provides several shortcut functions for a selection of relevant macroeconomic series, so you do not need to search for them in
+advance:

 ``` r
 # Data in "long" format